alaffin12/stackedit/Bastion.md

 **Observator**
 Upkeep: 20 gp/wk
-*Peer into the Planes.* You may cast the spell contact other plane once th
+*Peer into the Planes.* You may cast the spell contact other plane once this week.
+*Planar Petition

 ----